VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-\paragraph{\bf Testing Platform.} All experiments are conducted on the official Android x86-64 emulators running Android 6.0 on a server with Xeon E5-2650 v4 processors.
-Each emulator is allocated with 4 dedicated CPUs cores, 2 GiB of RAM, and 2 GiB of internal storage space.
-Emulators are stored on a RAM disk and backed by GeForce GTX 1080Ti graphics cards for minimal mutual influences caused by disk I/O bottlenecks and CPU-intensive graphical rendering.
-We manually write auto login scripts for apps with ``Login'' ticked in Table \ref{tbl:ind_apps_details}, and each of these scripts is executed only once before the corresponding app starts to be tested in each run.
+{\bf Testing Platform.} All experiments are conducted on the official Android x64 emulators running Android 6.0 on a server with Xeon E5-2650 v4 processors.
+Each emulator is allocated with 4 dedicated CPU cores, 2 GiB of RAM, and 2 GiB of internal storage space.
+Emulators are stored on a RAM disk and backed by discrete graphics cards for minimal mutual influences caused by disk I/O bottlenecks and CPU-intensive graphical rendering.
+We manually write auto-login scripts for apps with ``Login'' ticked in Table \ref{tbl:ind_apps_details}, and each of these scripts is executed only once before the corresponding app starts to be tested in each run.
+To alleviate the flakiness of these auto-login scripts, we manually check the collected traces afterward and rerun the experiments with failed login attempts.

-\paragraph{\bf Overall Statistics.} \ourtool{} reports 161 regions to exhibit \ineffective{} exploration behaviors, averaging 2.9 on each tool-app combination.
-Based on \ourtool{}'s reports, the average amount of time involved in \ineffective{} exploration behaviors is 23.5 minutes per region, with maximum being almost 1 hour and minimum being slightly more than 10 minutes (given that we empirically set $t_{\min} = 10$ minutes for all experiments).
+{\bf Overall Statistics.} \ourtool{} reports \numOfRegions{} regions to exhibit \expNames{}, averaging 2.7 on each (tool, app) pair.
+Based on \ourtool{}'s reports, the average amount of time involved in \expNames{} is \avgRegionLengthMinutes{} minutes per region, with the maximum being 59 minutes and minimum being slightly more than 10 minutes (given that we empirically set $t_{\min} = 10$ minutes for all the experiments).